Thousands of negative tests added to local COVID-19 total - Salisbury Post

 Current hospitalizations grew by one on Thursday and are now at 13.

 Thursday’s local update also included an update on the number of beds being used for COVID-19 patients in the county.
 A total of 103 beds are available, and 39 are currently being used, while six of the 61 available ventilators are currently in use.
-These numbers are updated weekly by Novant Health Rowan Medical Center and the the W.G.
+These numbers are updated weekly by Novant Health Rowan Medical Center and the W.G.
 (Bill) Hefner VA Medical Center.

 Across the state, a total of 120,194 cases have been confirmed after 1.72 million completed tests.
 A total of 1,239 people are being hospitalized, and 1,903 people have died.